-Each residence hall staff member conducts monthly fire drills to acquaint residents with the proper evacuation procedures in case of an actual fire emergency.
-The staff will inspect the building to ensure all residents have evacuated.
-Please leave the buildings as quickly as possible, and do not return until told to do so.
+Each residence hall and Tech Village conducts fire drills to acquaint residents with the proper evacuation procedures in case of an actual fire emergency.
+The Residence Hall and Tech Village staff will conduct fire drills in accordance with the Department of EHS policies.
+Occupants should leave the buildings as quickly as possible, and do not return until told to do so.
 Failure to leave the premises during a fire drill will result in disciplinary action.
-Fire drills are conducted to prepare you in case of an emergency.
-Your cooperation is expected and appreciated.
+Cooperation is expected and appreciated.

-When you have been alerted by the alarm, shouted warning or the sensation of smoke or fire, please follow these instructions:
+When you have been alerted by the alarm or the sensation of smoke or fire, please follow these instructions:

 - If there is smoke in the room, keep low to the floor.